Local Residents Hold Candlelight Vigil For Sonya Massey in Downtown Gainesville

 Also on the same day of the vigil, Grayson‘s second motion for pretrial release was denied.

 On July 22, body-cam footage of Massey’s murder from the point of view of the killer’s partner was released to the public.
-Grayson did not turn on his body-cam footage until just before he shot Massey, but the other officer had their body-cam on the whole time.
+Grayson did not turn on his body-cam footage until just before he shot Massey, but the other officer, Dawson Farley, had their body-cam on the whole time.

 Before the footage began, SCSO reminded viewers that the video of one of their deputies shooting and killing a woman “contains graphic content.”

-The footage begins showing the recording officer walking through backyards for a few minutes before finding a car with broken windows.
+The footage begins showing Farley walking through backyards for a few minutes before finding a car with broken windows.
 He then knocks on the house door where the car was parked, and no response is initially received.
-After the recording officer knocks again, Grayson approaches, and he informs him of the broken car windows.
+After he knocks again, Grayson approaches, and he informs him of the broken car windows.
 Grayson knocked on the door a few times before Massey asked who they were, and Grayson responded, “Sheriff’s office.”

 Massey didn’t immediately come to the door, and after about 50 seconds, Grayson loudly asked, “Are you coming to the door or not?”
 Massey said she was, and Grayson said, “Hurry up.”